Greatest Literature banner

 An acting class for stage and film

-Julius Caesar (1953): Director Joseph L. Mankiewicz; writer Mankiewicz; featuring James Mason, Marlon Brando, John Gielgud, Louis Calhern, Greer Garson, Deborah Kerr
+Julius Caesar (1953): Film, 121 minutes; director Joseph L. Mankiewicz; writer Mankiewicz; featuring James Mason, Marlon Brando, John Gielgud, Louis Calhern, Greer Garson, Deborah Kerr

 Three or four major film adaptations have been made of Shakespeare's most famous Roman play, the tragedy Julius Caesar.
 One of the best is the 1953 Hollywood production of Julius Caesar that uses mainly classically trained British actors but is most famous as the classical debut of the American method actor Marlon Brando.